-In August 2021, we entered into a definitive agreement under which we expect to acquire Frame.io, a privately held company that provides a cloud-based video collaboration platform, for approximately \$1.28 billion.
-The transaction is subject to regulatory approvals and customary closing conditions and is expected to close in the fourth quarter of fiscal 2021.
-Following the closing, we intend to integrate Frame.io into our Digital Media reportable segment.
+On October 7, 2021, we completed the acquisition of Frame.io, a privately held company that provides a cloud-based video collaboration platform, for approximately \$1.24 billion, primarily in cash consideration.
+The financial results of Frame.io have been included in our condensed consolidated financial statements since the date of the acquisition.
+Frame.io is reported as part of our Digital Media reportable segment.